vagge86/Premier-League-2017-22/1.Data Manipulation/1.2 Cumulative Table Creation/Cumulative Table.md

 ```

-💡The wide table is temporary and used mainly to enable us aggregate the stats for each team.
+⭐The wide table is temporary and used mainly to enable us aggregate the stats for each team.

-💡The final Cumulative table will be created by creating a table which will add the home and away stats of each team, adding an additional column for the goal difference and will rank the teams on the basis of points won over the last 5 years.
+⭐The final Cumulative table will be created by creating a table which will add the home and away stats of each team, adding an additional column for the goal difference and will rank the teams on the basis of points won over the last 5 years.

 ```ruby
 #creation of the final standings by aggregating stats for each team from both home and away matches